 - 1.1 Re-openers are a type of RIIO uncertainty mechanism.
-They allow Ofgem to adjust a licensee's allowances (either up or down) in response to changing circumstances during the price control period.
-Re-openers may be cross sector, sector specific or bespoke to an individual licensee. - 1.2 The Re-opener Guidance and Application Requirements Document licence condition requires that licensees complete their re-opener applications in accordance with this guidance.
-This is in addition to the requirements set out in the individual re-opener licence conditions. - 1.3 This guidance sets out how the licensee must prepare its applications for re-openers, including: - the level of detail required in a re-opener application - requirements to publish the re-opener application - when it is appropriate to make redactions in published re-opener applications - requirements to ensure senior leadership assurance of the application. - 1.4 This guidance includes both general requirements that apply to all re-opener applications and specific requirements for individual re-opener applications.
-As specifically provided for in the Re-opener Guidance and Application Requirements Document licence condition, this guidance may be added to or modified by the Authority following the consultation process set out in the licence condition.
+TheyDepending on their design, they allow Ofgem to adjust a licensee's allowances (eitherin some cases up orand in some cases down), outputs and delivery dates in response to changing circumstances during the price control period.
+Ofgem can do this by direction rather than by a statutory consultation.
+Re-openers may be cross sector, sector specific or bespoke to an individual licensee. - 1.2 The Re-opener Guidance and Application Requirements Document licence condition requires that licensees completeprepare their reRe-opener applications in accordance with this guidancedocument.
+This is in addition to the requirements set out in the individual reRe-opener licence conditions. - This guidancedocument sets out how the licensee must prepare its applications for reRe-openers, including: - the level of detail required in a reRe-opener application - requirements to publish the reRe-opener application - when it is appropriate to make redactions in published reRe-opener applications - requirements to ensure senior leadership assurance of the application. - 1.4 This guidancedocument includes both general requirements that apply to all reRe-opener applications to which this document applies (see Appendix 1) and specific requirements for individual reRe-opener applications, which are set out in Appendices.
+As specifically provided for in the Re-opener Guidance and Application Requirements Document licence condition, this guidancedocument may be added to or modifiedamended by the Authority following the consultation process set out in the licence condition.
 Appendices to this guidance, which may be added over time, contain requirements and guidance applying to specific re-openers.
-For example, an appendix is provided for the 'Non-operational IT and Telecoms capex' re-opener in this consultation. - 1.5 Failure to prepare an application in accordance with any of the relevant requirements may result in rejection of the application.
-Companies must ensure that their application complies with this guidance and any other licence requirements prior to submission.
+For example, an appendix is provided for the 'Non-operational IT and Telecoms capex' re-opener in this consultation.